wixplosives/sample-monorepo/README.md

 Within Wix, we use [Stylable](https://github.com/wix/stylable), which has its own CLI ([stc](https://github.com/wix/stylable/tree/master/packages/cli)) to build and/or copy `.st.css` files into `dist`.

 Full support for source code importing `.css/.scss/.less/.whatever` would require additional building.
-It would have to be addressed for Node as well, if one wants to execute mocha on tests importing these source files.
+It would have to be addressed for Node as well, if one wants to execute tests importing these source files.

 ### Dependency management